Foot whipping

 Foot whipping, falanga/falaka or bastinado is a method of inflicting pain and humiliation by administering a beating on the soles of a person's bare feet.
 Unlike most types of flogging, it is meant more to be painful than to cause actual injury to the victim.
 Blows are generally delivered with a light rod, knotted cord, or lash.

 Bastinado is also referred to as foot (bottom) caning or sole caning, depending on the instrument in use.
 The German term is Bastonade, deriving from the Italian noun bastonata (stroke with the use of a stick).
 In former times it was also referred to as Sohlenstreich (corr. striking the soles).
 The Chinese term is dǎ jiǎoxīn (打脚心 / 打腳心).

-Overview
+Origin

 The first clearly identified written documentation of bastinado in Europe dates to 1537, and in China to 960.
 References to bastinado have been hypothesised to also be found in the Bible (Prov.
 22:15; Lev.
 19:20; Deut.
 22:18), suggesting use of the practice since antiquity.

-Bastinado was practiced in the Third Reich era.
-In several German and Austrian institutions it was still practised during the 1950s.

 Impact

-Hyperpigmentation was found on torture victims' feet after months or years since being tortured.
+Hyperpigmentation was found on West African torture victims' feet months or years after being tortured.
 As a physical sign of torture, it can support requests for political asylum.